 Black bears have a varied diet that includes many types of food.
 In this article, we look at what makes up the diet of a black bear.

 Black bears eat a variety of foods to supplement their dietary requirements.
-These include other mammals, plants, fruits, nuts, and berries, as well as fish, insects, birds eggs, reptiles, and amphibians.
+These include other mammals, plants, fruits, nuts, berries, fish, insects, birds, eggs, reptiles, and amphibians.

-There are three species of bear in North America, the American black bear, the brown ‘grizzly’ bear, and the polar bear.
+There are three bear species in North America, the American black bear, the brown ‘grizzly’ bear, and the polar bear.
 All three species of bear eat a varied diet from the other two.
 Here we discuss the diet of the American black bear.

 What Do Black Bears Eat?

 American black bears can spend over half of the year, up to seven months, hibernating every year.
-For them to survive during the winter, they must make sure that the rest of the year they build their fat reserves.
+To survive during the winter, they must make sure that they build their fat reserves for the rest of the year.
 Without these fat reserves, it would make it impossible to make it through the winter.

-Due to the long period of hibernation, American black bears prefer foods that are high in fat, sugar and protein.
+Due to the long hibernation period, American black bears prefer foods that are high in fat, sugar, and protein.
 Black bears are classified as carnivores.

-Black bears are carnivores and will eat young caribou, deer, elk, moose, and wapiti.
+Black bears are carnivores and will eat young caribou, deer, elk, and moose.

 Black bears will remember where ungulates such as deer and elk have given birth, deliberately hunting in those areas year after year.
 In other areas, the bears will come across the young whilst traveling.